invite-networks/onos-build/README.md

 ## Summary

 This provides the ability to create and customize an Open Network Operating System (ONOS).
 ONOS uses Debian as the starting point, and we need to build from a working Debian install.
-Jessie RC1 is what ONOS is currently based of off, and will be updated as soon as Jessie is released.
+Jessie is what ONOS is currently based off of.
 The build system does not need to match the release of ONOS but it is recommended.

 ## Setup